The short answer is as often as you’d like. You’ll just want to make sure another refinance is the right choice based on your circumstances.

-Refinancing student loans is a great way to potentially save money on the overall loan cost — but if you’ve gone through the process once, you already knew that.
-If you’ve previously refinanced your student loans, you may still be wondering, “Can I refinance my student loans twice?”
-The short answer is most likely yes.
-However, there are special considerations to take into account before you refinance your student loans again.1
+Student loan refinancing is a great way to potentially save money on the overall loan cost — but if you’ve gone through the process once, you already knew that.

-How it works: One of the most popular reasons people consider refinancing student loans, in general, is to save money on the overall loan cost.
-These savings usually come in the form of a reduced interest rate or shorter term on the loan, meaning the borrower would be paying less in interest over the life of the loan or pay off their student loans faster.
+How it works: One of the most popular reasons people consider refinancing student loans is to save money on the overall loan cost, which often translates into lower monthly payments, as well.
+These savings usually come in the form of a lower interest rate or shorter term on the loan, meaning the borrower would be paying less in interest over the life of the loan, or is able to pay off their student loans faster.
 Refinancing your student loans for the second time could provide you with an additional opportunity to get an even lower interest rate than you did the first time around.

 Caveats to consider: A lower interest rate may seem nice on paper, but there are still a few things to keep in mind.
-Be sure to calculate the total interest you will pay – refinancing into a loan with a longer term could mean you will pay more over the life of the loan, even if your interest rate goes down.
+Be sure to calculate the total interest you will pay – refinancing to a longer loan term could mean you will pay more over the life of the loan, even if your interest rate goes down.

 If you’ve already gone through the refinancing process with your federal loans, they would be privately held now, and you could no longer take advantage of the special features — forbearance and income-based repayment, for example — that are specific to federal loans.

-However, if getting a lower interest rate is your ultimate objective with a second refinance, keep in mind that private loan interest rates are often tied to multiple factors, like elements of your personal finances (including income and credit score, to name two big ones), as well as the current market rates.
+However, if getting a lower interest rate is your ultimate objective with a second refinance, keep in mind that private lenders' interest rates are often tied to multiple factors, like elements of your personal finances (including income, credit history, debt-to-income ratio and credit score), as well as the current market rates.
 Some or all of these factors may be either better or worse than when you refinanced your loan for the first time.
-How often can you refinance your student loans?
-There’s no set limit, but if your goal is to save money on interest, it may make sense to refinance again after your financial standings have improved significantly or you qualify for a better interest rate.

-How it works: Checking out opportunities to refinance your current student loans also gives you a chance to go over the details of your existing plan with a professional.
+How it works: Checking out opportunities to refinance your current student loans also gives you a chance to go over the details of your existing loans with a professional.

-Caveats to consider: Besides walking through the general math of a second refinance to ensure it makes overall fiscal sense, discuss with your provider any additional fees that might make refinancing for a second time undesirable.
-For example, some things you’ll want to discuss are any prepayment penalties that come with paying off your loans before they’re originally due, as well as what would happen to your loans if you were to take advantage of any loan forgiveness opportunities.
+Caveats to consider: Besides walking through the general math of a second refinance to ensure it makes overall fiscal sense, discuss with your provider any additional fees, like origination fees or application fees, that might make refinancing for a second time undesirable.
+For example, some things you’ll want to discuss are any prepayment penalties that come with paying off your loans before they’re originally due, as well as what would happen to your loans if you were to take advantage of any student loan forgiveness opportunities.

-How it works: Paying off your student loans more quickly through a second refinance and/or paying less on your loans per month could mean that you’re able to start saving for additional financial goals — like retirement, an emergency savings or the down payment on a house — sooner than you may have thought possible.
+How it works: Paying off your student loans more quickly through a second refinance and/or paying less on your loans per month could mean that you’re able to start saving for additional financial goals — like early retirement, putting more into your child's college fund or saving more for the down payment on a house — sooner than you may have thought possible.

-Caveats to consider: Paying off your student loans more quickly may require making higher monthly payments, which could cause you to defer savings for other financial goals in the meantime.
-Learn more about whether paying off student loans or paying for retirement makes more sense for you.
+Caveats to consider: Paying off student loan debt more quickly may require making higher monthly payments, which could cause you to defer savings for other financial goals in the meantime.
+Learn more about whether paying off student loans or investing makes more sense for you.

 Bottom line: A second student loan refinance may be good for you

-Before applying for a second student loan refinance, it’s good to determine what your overall financial goals are for the foreseeable future and how to best pay off your student loans given your current monthly budget.
+Before applying for a second student loan refinance, it’s a good idea to determine what your overall financial goals are for the foreseeable future and how to best pay off your student loans given your current monthly budget.
 With that information on hand, you can make an educated decision about whether or not a second refinance is right for you.
-Check out our student loan refinance calculator or speak to a financial advisor about your specific needs.